nmlgc/ReC98/CONTRIBUTING.md

   a nice visual structure, e.g. with multiple calls to the same function with varying pixel coordinates.

+* The preprocessor branch macros `#if*`, `#el*`, and `#endif` should be at the first column of a line, and their bodies should not receive additional indentation.
+  Our prime use case of preprocessor branches is game-specific code in files used by multiple games.
+These days, we have LSPs that can highlight and dim code sections depending on the specific game you're investigating, so it makes sense to focus the formatting on the control flow at runtime rather than creating the illusion of more run-time branching that isn't actually there.

 * Don't indent `extern "C"` blocks that span the entire file.

 * Always use `{ brackets }`, even around single-statement conditional